openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 and will delete all calibration data.
 You may check you bloody BG after activation and make a new initial calibration.

-## Step 4: Configure AndroidAPS (for looping only)
+## Step 4: Configure AAPS (for looping only)

--   In AndroidAPS go to Config Builder > BG Source and check 'xDrip+'
+-   In AAPS go to Config Builder > BG Source and check 'xDrip+'
--   If AndroidAPS does not receive BG values when phone is in airplane mode, use 'Identify receiver' as describe on [xDrip+ settings page](xdrip-identify-receiver).
+-   If AAPS does not receive BG values when phone is in airplane mode, use 'Identify receiver' as describe on [xDrip+ settings page](xdrip-identify-receiver).